-from atai.core import *
+from atai.core import *atai

 Atomic AI is a flexible, minimalist deep neural network training framework based on Jeremy Howard’s miniai from the fast.ai 2022 course.